 These forms are available in the counselors’ offices.

-While The Heights does not weight their GPAs, for the purposes of scholarships and those schools who are interested, we do include a footnoted, weighted GPA on the transcript.
+While The Heights does not weight their GPAs, for the purposes of scholarships and those schools that are interested, we do include a footnoted, weighted GPA on the transcript.

 You can only apply Early Decision to one school; you can apply Early Action (generally speaking) to multiple schools.